isomerpages/moe-necrg/_awards-n-competitions-students/Land Transport Authority.md

 Students will learn the importance of car-lite travel, and how they each can play their part to care for the environment.

+*We are currently running low-fidelity version of OneEarth Challenge (OEC), known as Car-Free Challenge (CFC) as an interim measure to keep schools and students warm before the first OEC run in 2024.
+Since OEC is targeted at upper primary students, we are planning to run CFC concurrently for the lower primary cohorts so that the entire school can participate.

 **Target Audience**: Primary 4- P6 students

 **Runtime:** 2-3 weeks per year